Nacina Ves

-Nacina Ves (Nátafalva) is a village and municipality in Michalovce District in the Kosice Region of eastern Slovakia.
+Nacina Ves (Nátafalva) is a village and municipality in Michalovce District in the Košice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1219.

 The Hungarian State Archives record that the village was granted by King Bela IV to his son Nata and the name became Natafalva.
 (Village of Nata) The Natafalusi family were the nobles who controlled the town for hundreds of years, many of them moving after the Kuruc Wars in the early 18th century.

 In the late 19th century, records indicate that this was a "toth falu" (Slovak village) with a majority Slovak population, but with a sizeable Hungarian minority.

 After Hungary was partitioned in 1920, Natafalva found itself in the newly created Czechoslovakia.
 Many Hungarian residents of the town left, immigrating to North America or back to what was left of Hungary.

 The name was changed from Natafalva to Nacina Ves and during World War II, remaining Hungarians who did not swear that they were Slovaks were expelled.